tholonia/iching_cli/book/v2/markdown/hexagram_47.md

 <ul><li><B>3</B> (yin) <i>Conflict</i> - The rebel's internal struggle reflects the tension between their ideals and the oppressive reality. <i>Moving line</i> - Shifting from yin to yang, internal discord encourages a renewed drive, catalyzing strategic breakthroughs and solidifying group cohesion, preparing them for future challenges.</li></ul>
 <ul><li><B>4</B> (yang) <i>Manifestation</i> - Their efforts take form through strategic planning, embodying the rebel's vision for a free society. <i>Moving line</i> - A shift to yin could dissipate focus, risking the dilution of their objectives.
 However, it highlights the necessity for adaptive tactics, allowing the group to reassess and strengthen their resolve.</li></ul>
 <ul><li><B>5</B> (yang) <i>Mastery</i> - Julian achieves a deep understanding of the rebellion's dynamics, balancing control with empowerment. <i>Moving line</i> - Transition to yin here might lead to a fracturing of resolve, yet it catalyzes a collective sense of purpose, reinforcing the bonds within the group and enhancing strategic adaptability.</li></ul>
-<ul><li><B>6</B> (yin) <i>Transcendence</i> - Julian's journey encapsulates the ultimate realization that the rebellion's success lies not in immediate victory but in planting the seeds for lasting change. <i>Moving line</i> - The transition from yin to yang signifies a profound shift in the rebel's perception—an awakening to the greater impact of their actions, fostering unity and discovering resilience, making future success inevitable despite immediate outcomes.</li></ul>
+<ul><li><B>6</B> (yin) <i>Transcendence</i> - Julian's journey encapsulates the ultimate realization that the rebellion's success lies not in immediate victory but in planting the seeds for lasting change. <i>Moving line</i> - The transition from yin to yang signifies a profound shift in the rebel's perception, an awakening to the greater impact of their actions, fostering unity and discovering resilience, making future success inevitable despite immediate outcomes.</li></ul>

 ##### Through the Veil of Timber (Man vs. Nature)
 ### *In the style of Henry David Thoreau Style*